ssp5zone/SourceQuote/README.md

 ## Licence

-Copy-Left Licence.
+MIT Licence.
 Free to copy, distribute and use.